tuantla80/Data-visualization/README.md

   app above is name of python file (app.py) to run this application.
   This file let Heroku app know what commands should be executed to start your app.
 In this case, it starts a gunicorn server for your dashboard.
 - Step 5.
-  - Initialize a Git repository in your project’s root directory: git command line
+  - Initialize a Git repository in your project’s root directory.
+Using git command line as below.
   ```
   > git init
   ```